Non-pluripolar products on vector bundles and Chern--Weil formulae: Pull-backs of currents

-\end{corollary} \begin{proof} As $X,Y$ are smooth, $f$ is in fact smooth, $f_*\alpha\in \mathcal{A}_c^{a,a}(X)$, so the right-hand side of \eqref{eq:adjpullbackcur} makes sense.
+\end{corollary} \begin{proof} As $f$ is smooth, $f_*\alpha\in \mathcal{A}_c^{a,a}(X)$, so the right-hand side of \eqref{eq:adjpullbackcur} makes sense.
 The problem \eqref{eq:adjpullbackcur} is local on $X$, so we may assume that $X$ is the unit polydisk $\Delta^n$.
 As both sides of \eqref{eq:adjpullbackcur} are linear in $T$, we may further assume that $T$ is closed and positive in $\Delta^n$.
 By approximation, we may further assume that $T$ is represented by a form, in which case, \eqref{eq:adjpullbackcur} is clear. \end{proof}